Hendrix-CS/csci151/labs/cake.md

 ## What to Hand In

-Submit all of your strategy files (**the .java files you wrote**) and your reflection document via [Moodle](http://moodle.hendrix.edu) by the next lab period.
+Submit all of your strategy files (**the .java files you wrote**) and your reflection document via Teams by the next lab period.

 We will run a simulation competition during class the following Wednesday.